jingxiang-z/CSKnowledgeHub/README.md

 - **Add summaries**: Contribute concise summaries to existing pages
 - **Share resources**: Suggest high-quality learning materials and references

-Please review our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines, and feel free to file content requests or report issues via our [issue templates](.github/ISSUE_TEMPLATE/).
+Please review our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+To suggest improvements or report issues, please open a GitHub issue or submit a pull request.

 ## Acknowledgments